spatie/geocoder/README.md

 */
 ```

-If you are using the package with Laravel, you can simply call the getCoordinatesForQuery method on the facade, passing only the query parameter (after filled the config file parameters):
+If you are using the package with Laravel, you can simply call  `getCoordinatesForQuery`  on the facade, passing only the query parameter:

 ```php
 Geocoder::getCoordinatesForQuery('Infinite Loop 1, Cupertino');

 /*